Part Number: CC1350

 Thanks in advance!

-If my post answers your question, please click on "Verify Answer" button to benefit others who have the same issue.
+If my post answers your question, please click on "This Resolved my issue" button to benefit others who have the same issue.

 Build TI Z-Stack Linux Home Gateway reference design to run on both Linux 16.04 AMD64 (64Bit) and x86 (32Bit)